 PostgreSQL Create Users and Groups

-In the past, PostgreSQL uses the terms user and groups.
+In the past, PostgreSQL uses the following terms – user and groups.
 However, in recent versions, those are no longer in use.
 For backward compatibility, CREATE USER and CREATE GROUP still work in the current version, but shun them and use CREATE ROLE instead.

 Create Login Roles